quantum-tinkerer/MeanFi/DESIGN.md

 `density/problem.py` resolves backend compatibility, coordinate selection and sparse patterns once. `density/filling.py` solves `N(mu) = filling` using the requested filling residual and chemical-potential step tolerance.
-It checks the previous mu before constructing a bracket; numerical samples are cached within the root solve.
+It checks the previous mu before constructing a bracket; every sample is accepted immediately when it meets the filling target, including during bracket expansion.
+Numerical samples are cached within the root solve.
 Integration and matrix-function errors do not add root tests.

 - `FermiSimplex` integrates normal zero-temperature density on an adaptive mesh.
   At fixed filling, charge/mu refinement finishes before one density stage at